sailfishos-open/docker-sailfishos-builder/README.md

 This will create locally Podman container image `docker-sailfishos-builder-i486:4.6.0.13`.
 This image can be used for building your packages.

 ## QEMU setup

 You need to setup binfmt for qemu for the architectures you want to use.
 Follow the instructions for your system

 ### Arch-based

 Install package `qemu-user-binfmt`.

 ### Debian-based

 Install package `qemu-user-static`.

 ### Other

+(This part is not meant for Debian-based systems and must be skipped to avoid breaking `systemd-binfmt`)

-To enable QEMU in systemd based Linux, add `qemu-custom.conf` in `/etc/binfmt.d`.
+To enable QEMU in most systemd based Linux, add `qemu-custom.conf` in `/etc/binfmt.d`.
 Example:

 ```